 - If you are engaging in sports and need the energy, honey could be beneficial.

 - Generally, I would say ‘everything in moderation’.
-If you are getting your full vitamins and minerals from a good balanced diet, there is no major need to substitute honey for sugar – remember, sugar is also a natural product, and there are organic, fairly traded versions available.
-However, most commonly, people substitute honey for sugar in small quantities, not because of diet but because of taste.
+If you are getting your full vitamins and minerals from a good balanced diet, there is no major need to use honey instead of sugar – remember, sugar is also a natural product, and there are organic, fairly traded versions available.
+However, most commonly, people replace sugar with honey in small quantities, not because of diet but because of taste.
 There are some alternatives however.

 Honey vs Sugar in Bee Diets!